ploigos-automated-governance/1-demo/README.md

   oc login --token=sha256~12dHbGNWjMhnuJ7-qhx9tAMnjrJaRpfdswo2HoXUy8_0 --server=https://api.ci-ln-1ldd90k-72292.aws.dev.cloud.com:6443
   ```

   - Copy the full `oc login --token= ...` command from your web browser, and paste it into your termainal.
 Invoke the command in your terminal and follow the directions.
-DO NOT COPY AND PASTE THE SAMPLE OC LOGIN COMMAND, IT WILL NOT WORK.
   - Validate you're logged in by invoking the commaned `oc status`.
 The terminal will output information.
 The first line will say `In project default on server ...`.
   - You are succesfully logged in if the response has the exact server used in the oc login command.